Ram-N/weatherData/Examples2.md

 * `getSummarizedWeather`	Gets daily summary weather data (One record per day)

 #### Convenience Wrappers
-* `getTemperatureForDate`	Getting Temperature data for a single date (or a range of dates)

 * `getWeatherForDate`	Getting data for a range of dates
 * `getWeatherForYear`	Get weather data for one full year